milicatesic7/kdramahub/README.md

   - Set sound and animation preferences
 - **AI Recommendations (Gemini):**
   Take a quiz, describe your K-Drama tastes, and get intelligent recommendations.
-  _(You’ll need your own Gemini API key, free keys are configured in Google AI Studio)_
+  \_(You’ll need your own Gemini API key, free keys are configured in Google AI Studio).
 - **Detailed Drama Info:** Click any drama card to see synopsis, ratings, and similar dramas.
 - **Sounds & Animations:** Smooth transitions, cozy effects, and ambient sounds for the perfect viewing vibe.